nMPyC/nmpyc/docs/source/start.rst

        ...
        return y

-Optionally, we can also add terminal costs of the form
+and add, optionally, a terminal cost of the form

 .. code-block:: python